Moira Walls: Biography

-Walls competed in the high jump at the 1976 Summer Olympics in Montreal, finishing 31st.
+Walls competed in the high jump at the 1976 Olympics Games in Montreal, finishing 31st.
 In 1977, Walls broke the Scottish national high jump record, after clearing a height of 1.83 m.
 She was the first Scottish woman to clear a height of over 6 foot.

-Awards
+Family

-Walls was a winner of the 1969 BBC Scotland Sports Personality of the Year award, along with Bernard Gallacher.
+Her daughter Lindsey Maguire competed for Great Britain in rowing at the 2012 Summer Olympics in London.